TS ICET 2021 hall ticket release postponed; read details

 The Kakatiya University, Warangal has announced that the release of e-hall ticket has been postponed for the Telangana State Integrated Common Entrance Test or TS ICET 2021.
 Candidates can check the notice at the official website icet.tsche.ac.in.

-“Commencement of Downloading of Hall Tickets on or before 15-08-2021 (Sunday), 10 AM,” read a note on the website.
+“Commencement of Downloading of Hall Tickets from 15-08-2021 (Sunday), 10 AM,” read a note on the website.
 As per the previous schedule, the admit cards were to be released today.

 The TS ICET 2021 for admission to MBA and MCA courses in the state will be held on August 19 and 20.
 The state-level entrance exam will be conducted by the Kakatiya University on behalf of the Telangana State Council of Higher Education or TSCHE.